faizalzakaria/faizalzakaria.github.io/_posts/2017-08-26-heartbit-of-a-laptop.md

 - Once run, leave your laptop open,
 - run the screensaver,
 - lock the screen,
-- and enjoy walking around the City without your it.
+- and enjoy walking around the City without your laptop.
 Isn't awesome ?
 - Or you can dump calmly. :)

-Well I tried running it for 60 minutes, walked around the night market, worryless, left my laptop unattended at the co-working space.
+Well I tried running it for 60 minutes, walked around the night market, worry less, left my laptop unattended at the co-working space.

 Why [slack](https://slack.com/) ?
 It is a very obvious reason, I only need a notification infra, by using [Slack](https://slack.com/), I don't have to build the Mobile app, plus [Slack](https://slack.com/) is very responsive on incoming webhooks, pretty much reliable, every 10 seconds it sends push notification to my phone almost without a miss.